weewx/weewx/docs_src/reference/skin-options/imagegenerator.md

 #### rose_label_font_path

-The path to the font to be use for the rose label (the letter "N," indicating North).
+The path to the font to be used for the rose label (the letter "N," indicating North).
 Optional.
 If not given, or if WeeWX cannot find the font, then the default PIL font will be used.